 J - Jazz

-In 2017 the Jazz courses will be led by Richard Ormrod and Paul Baxter, with support from Julian Martin and Mark Chandler.
+In 2018 the Jazz courses will be led by Richard Ormrod and Paul Baxter, with support from Julian Martin and Mark Chandler.
 Mark will be leading separate breakout courses and Julian will lead 1st Steps in Improvisation.
 We will separate the Jazz students into groups on the Saturday based on experience and interest.
 Jazz 1 will focus on developing basic improvisation skills, ensemble musicianship and developing familiarity with different subgenres & styles found within Jazz.
-Jazz 2 will be looking at ideas around building solos, developing a personal improvisational vocabulary and expanding a harmonic palette.
+Jazz 2 will be looking at ideas around building solos, developing a personal improvisational vocabulary and expanding a harmonic palette we will make sure that none of the Jazz sessions will have more than 16 members and the Jazz tutors will split groups to make sure everyone gets attention?
+The Jazz 1 group is invariably larger than the other.
 It really helps the tutors plan for the sessions if students can be as specific as possible in the ‘About You’ forms, particularly in the ‘Your Plans section’!